Poles in Germany: Late modern period

+Interbellum and World War II

 After the First World War, the predominantly Polish provinces had to be ceded to the newly created Polish Republic.
 Polish-speaking minorities remained especially in Upper Silesia and parts of East Prussia.
 During the 1922 to 1937 term of the German-Polish Accord on Upper Silesia (Geneva Agreement), signed in Geneva on 15 May 1922, German nationals of Polish ethnicity in Upper Silesia had judicial status as a national minority under the auspices of the League of Nations (likewise the Poles of German ethnicity in the Polish Silesian Voivodeship).
+In 1922, various Polish organizations were unified into the Union of Poles in Germany, the chief organization of Poles in Germany to this day, by the initiative of which the Association of National Minorities in Germany was formed in 1924, which also gathered Danes, Sorbs, Frisians and Lithuanians.
+According to the 1925 census, Germany was inhabited by some 784,000 Poles, however, this number is probably underestimated, and according to Polish estimates, the number exceeded 930,000 at the time.

 After the rise of the Nazis, all Polish activities were systematically constrained, since mid-1937 also in Upper Silesia.
 However, in August 1939, the leadership of the Polish community was arrested and interned in the Nazi concentration camps of Sachsenhausen and Buchenwald.
 On 7 September 1939, shortly after the outbreak of World War II, the Nazi government of the Third Reich stripped the Polish community in Germany of its minority status.
 This was formally confirmed by Hermann Göring's decree of 27 February 1940.
+In September 1939, the Gestapo carried out arrests of prominent Poles in Berlin, Dresden, Leipzig, Bremen, Hamburg, Hanover and the Ruhr.
+Germany also closed Polish organizations, newspapers, printing shops, schools, libraries and enterprises, and seized their properties, which was formally sanctioned post factum by Nazi decrees of 1940.
+During the war, over 2.8 million Poles, including women and children, were deported to forced labour in Germany.

+After the end of World War II, there were over 1.7 million Polish displaced persons in Allied-occupied Germany, including 700,000 in the Soviet occupation zone, 540,000 in the British occupation zone, 400,000 in the American occupation zone and 68,000 in the French occupation zone.

+Effect of the Oder-Neisse border

+As the result of the implementation of the Oder-Neisse border, the most important centers of Polishness in Germany, Upper Silesia and parts of East Prussia, fell within west-shifted Poland.
+The historic German-Polish contact zone, which extended through Upper Silesia, and then roughly along the German-Polish border of 1937 and, in addition, through southern East Prussia, was dissolved in the wake of the Flight and expulsion of Germans from Poland during and after World War II.
+Later, many bi-cultural families, such as Mazurians and Upper Silesians chose emigration to West or East Germany.